 Table 12.2 summarizes data coded on the site forms for property types by landforms.
 Totals vary due to incompletely coded data or uncoded data for some variables, and because multiple variables are recorded (e.g., a site might have multiple components or be situated on more than one landform).

-Cultural material scatters, mounds and graves are well represented.
-A high priority is to identify the cultural/temporal affiliations of more of these property types in this SU (Table 12.3).
-Several mound sites have been attributed to Middle Woodland, Sonota/Besant, Devils Lake-Sourisford, and Late Prehistoric.
+Cultural material scatters, mounds and graves, stone circles, and cairns are well represented.
+A high priority is to identify the cultural/temporal affiliations of more of